Context-dependent memory: Theoretical background

 In summed similarity theory, the use of a memory matrix includes the context as an attribute in a memory vector.
 Other attributes of a memory make up the remainder of the memory matrix representation of a particular memory item, in an array model for association.
 Summed Similarity Theory explains that the theoretical memory matrix is searched and the memory representation with the highest summed similarity of all memory vectors to the probe item is selected.
 Context plays a large role in this search, especially as more recent items in a memory matrix have closer matching contexts.

 The absolute-similarity framework also uses context as an important factor in determining how closely a probe vector and a memory vector match.
 Contextual drift can be thought of as a random walk, with one unit or step, in a random walk for each item stored in memory.
 The random walk can be in any direction and is representative of the gradually shifting physical or mental context of encoding.
 Absolute similarity framework determines whether a probe item is similar enough to a stored memory vector by the use of a threshold.
 Only those with similarities above threshold, C, are judged to be similar.
 Context plays a large role in this judgment because of the possibility that a probe item could be matched to a memory vector with a highly similar context rather than the corresponding item itself.

 Context effects do differ when it comes to what sort of task is being performed.
 According to a study by Godden & Baddeley, the effects of context change on memory retrieval are much greater in recall tasks than in recognition tasks.
-Meaning that a similar context associates with greater recall than recognition.